UFSAL/Game_Duration/pbp_scripts/readme.md

 python season_pbp.py --season 2006-07 --team_name Celtics --save
 ```

-The filename `season_pbp.py` is assuming you used `cd pbp_scripts` to change the current working directory to the `pbp_scripts` folder.
-If you are running the script from a different directory, you will need to provide the full path to the script such as `pbp_scripts/season_pbp.py` instead of just `season_pbp.py`.
+The filename `season_pbp.py` is assuming you used `cd ./Game_Duration/pbp_scripts` to change the current working directory to the `pbp_scripts` folder.
+If you are running the script from a different directory, you will need to provide the full path to the script such as `./Game_Duration/pbp_scripts/season_pbp.py` instead of just `season_pbp.py`.

 To create CSVs for all teams in a season, use the following command: